novak-99/Wisconsin-Breast-Cancer-Statistics-Project/README.md

 # Wisconsin Breast Cancer Statistics Project

-The following is the project I presented in my AP Statistics class which performed a Wald hypothesis on the Wisconsin Breast Cancer dataset.
+The following is the project I presented in my AP Statistics class in which I performed a Wald hypothesis on the Wisconsin Breast Cancer dataset.

 ## Steps of Analysis